Qowaiv/Qowaiv/README.md

 These values can be configured (in the application settings) or can be created with a creator function that can be registered.
 If not specified otherwise the current country will be created (if possible) based on the current culture.

+## MVC ModelBinding
+When using Qowaiv with MVC (not ASP.NET core) you need a specific model binder.
+This binder is needed because the default model binder don't call a type converter in case the input is string.Empty.
+The example can be found [here](src/Qowaiv.Web/Mvc/typeConverterModelBinder.cs).

 ## Qowaiv clock
 The `Clock` class is an outsider within the Qowaiv library.
 It is a solution